italoh623/list.ar/README.md

 # To.do

-To.do it is a to do list application developed in the Ignite Bootcamp by RocketSeat.
+To.do is a to do list application developed in the Ignite Bootcamp by RocketSeat.

 # Getting Started